Skip to content

 Taking the First Steps

-The first step is to determine whether your maintenance can be modified.
+The first step is to determine whether your Colorado alimony or maintenance can be modified.
 In some divorces, the maintenance obligation cannot be modified.
-If the maintenance obligation can be changed, you need to determine whether there has been a substantial change that would support a change.
+If the maintenance obligation can be changed, you need to determine whether there has been a substantial change that would support a modification.

-So what should you do if your finances have changed substantially and you can no longer meet your maintenance responsibilities?
+So, what should you do if your finances have changed substantially and you can no longer meet your maintenance responsibilities?

 • Collect the right information.
 When you apply for modification, you will need to complete a current Sworn Financial Statement, just as you did during the divorce process.
 Some information that will be helpful to you while completing this statement include: